jaja505/Group28HW/README.md

   // ****************************************
   //4. collect all similar WebElements containing movie info on to List named movies
   // They should be <div> tags that include all movie info
-  // Image, movie name, raitind etc.
+  // Image, movie name, rating etc.
   //5. remove WebElement with movie rating less than 6
-  //6. collect target WebElements from inside <head></head> to List named stylings:
+  //6. collect target WebElements from inside <head></head> to List named styling:
   // target: <link rel="stylesheet" type="text/css">
   // 7.
 Create your HTML file inside same package as your current class
-  // place all different <link> elements from you sylings List inside <head></head> of your HTML file
+  // place all different <link> elements from you styling List inside <head></head> of your HTML file
-  // These stylesheets are used to aply styles to your movie elements that found inside <body></body>
+  // These stylesheets are used to apply styles to your movie elements that found inside <body></body>
   //8.
 Setup the target elements (look below) inside <body></body> of your HTML file
   // target:
   // <div class="lister list detail sub-list">
   //    <div class="lister-list"></div>
   // </div>
   //9.
 Now let's put all the movies from movies List to your HTML file
-  //place all WebElemens with movie info inside this div tag:
+  //place all WebElements with movie info inside this div tag:
   // <div class="lister-list"></div>
   //10. open your HTML file with driver
   //11.
 Additional task:
-  //Test your HTML using Assert methods that all raitings are >=6
+  //Test your HTML using Assert methods that all ratings are >=6
-  //this time decide yourself how you would get raitings from your HTML file
+  //this time decide yourself how you would get ratings from your HTML file
   //and how would you check the condition
 }
 ```